isomerpages/enterprisesg-wmo/_about-us/faq/frequently-asked-questions-on-weights-and-measures.md

 **11. I have just purchased a product which I think is short-weight, probably because a faulty weighing or measuring instrument was used.
 Where can I file a report?**

-You can email  to file a report with the WMO.
+You can email [weightsandmeasures@enterprisesg.gov.sg](mailto:weightsandmeasures@enterprisesg.gov.sg) to file a report with the WMO.
 Please provide the following information:
 * Date and time of incident
 * Location of incident
 * Product involved